sunset1115/Mobile-Hybrid/READ.md

 The owner of boat managed his boat.
 This app is connected to server by using the REST api.

+Toronto is Ionic design for searching shop.
+In this app, there are 7 responsive page for restaurant,etc in toronto city.

 Thank you.
 Best regards.